khushal786/Hack-This-Fall-3.0-/README.md

 -   [Streamlit](https://streamlit.io/)
 You will also need to have software installed to run and execute a [Jupyter Notebook](http://jupyter.org/install.html).
 Also you will be required to install [Power Bi](https://powerbi.microsoft.com/) in order to able to visualize various results given below.

+## Code
+The code for the machine learning model used is in [HTF House Price Prediction.ipynb](https://github.com/khushal786/Hack-This-Fall-3.0-/blob/main/HTF%20House%20Price%20Prediction.ipynb "HTF House Price Prediction.ipynb") jupyter notebook file.
+You will also be required to include the [TransformedHousePrice.csv](https://github.com/khushal786/Hack-This-Fall-3.0-/blob/main/TransformedHousePrice.csv "TransformedHousePrice.csv") dataset file to feed it to the machine learning module.
+While some code has already been implemented to get you started, you will need to execute all the code blocks i to successfully complete the project.
+Note that the code included in [HTF.pbix](https://github.com/khushal786/Hack-This-Fall-3.0-/blob/main/HTF.pbix "HTF.pbix") is a Power BI file meant to be used out-of-the-box visualization experience intended to give users a rich experience.
+If you are interested in how the visualizations are created in the notebook, please feel free to explore this Power Bi file.

+## Project Modules

+### Exploratory Data Analysis
+The main purpose of EDA is to help look at data before making any assumptions.
+It can help identify obvious errors, as well as better understand patterns within the data, detect outliers or anomalous events, find interesting relations among the variables.

+### Data Preprocessing
+A real-world data generally contains noises, missing values, and maybe in an unusable format which cannot be directly used for machine learning models.
+Data preprocessing is required tasks for cleaning the data and making it suitable for a machine learning model which also increases the accuracy and efficiency of a machine learning model.
+Here, the data was cleaned and refined.

+### Data Analysis
+Data analysis is the process of cleaning, changing, and processing raw data and extracting actionable, relevant information that helps businesses make informed decisions.
+The procedure helps reduce the risks inherent in decision-making by providing useful insights and statistics, often presented in charts, images, tables, and graphs.

+### Data Visualization
+Data visualization is the representation of data through use of common graphics, such as charts, plots, infographics, and even animations.
+These visual displays of information communicate complex data relationships and data-driven insights in a way that is easy to understand.
+Here, we have used Power BI for visualization.

+## Team Members
+Ashish Yadav, Kevin Modi, Khushal Ghathalia.